Serena Williams accuses umpire of sexism in US Open loss

 “There are men out here that do a lot worse but because I’m a woman, because I’m a woman you’re going to take this away from me?
 That is not right.”

-Williams stood by her performance at the post-match press conference, saying: “I’ve seen other men call other umpires several things and I’m here fighting for women’s rights and for women’s equality.”
+Williams stood by her performance at the post-match news conference, saying: “I’ve seen other men call other umpires several things and I’m here fighting for women’s rights and for women’s equality.”

+Later Saturday, Williams received some support in the form of tweets from tennis legend Billie Jean King.

+"Several things went very wrong during the @usopen Women’s Finals today," King wrote.
+"Coaching on every point should be allowed in tennis.
+It isn’t, and as a result, a player was penalized for the actions of her coach.
+This should not happen.

 Williams’ coach, Patrick Mouratoglou, later admitted to an ESPN reported that “I was coaching.”